Parbelaez/p1-html-css/README.md

 #### Used Technologies

-All the previous, plus some snippet from [Codepen](https://codepen.io/wall-e/pen/zvvgBe).
+All the previous, plus some snippets from [Codepen](https://codepen.io/wall-e/pen/zvvgBe)](https://codepen.io/wall-e/pen/zvvgBe).

 ### Writing

-This is an only text webpage.
+This is an only-text webpage.
 It is not meant to have more information than that until the book is published or the scripts are ready.

 ### Film